44437/initial-dump/README.md

-Observe the error circumstances(what will happen when the app encounters an error returning)
+[Done] Observe the error circumstances(what will happen when the app encounters an error returning)

-TEST TEST TEST
+TEST TEST TEST<br>
+edit: more test!

-Was that interface necessary for the moment?
+[Done] Was that interface necessary for the moment?